arianafernandes/triplea/ESOF-docs/Assignment 4 - Verification and Validation.md

 ## Test Statistics

-<p align="justify"> The statistics result of representative test cases to estimate a value of a quality metric of software.
+The statistics result of representative test cases to estimate a value of a quality metric of software.
-They determine the efficiency and the reliability of the system.</p>
+They determine the efficiency and the reliability of the system.

 ![Tests Run](resources/TestsRun.png)